 Even though Instagram is moving away from being solely a photography app, the popular platform has over one billion users.
 Therefore, it is still very useful for generating awareness of your business.

 So, how do you stand out on Instagram?
 How can you use the platform to build clientele and boost your reputation in the community?
+Read on for our top tips to finding more clients on Instagram, and save (and share!) our the infographic we created for you so you have a cheat sheet when you are posting.
+Let's get to it!

 Since it’s for your business, you’ll want to create a “business account” so you can include contact buttons on your Instagram and see your business insights, including follower analysis.